WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 `sampling_rate`: float, optional (1000)
 - The sampling rate of `Signal`.
 The default is 1000.0.

+`max_segment`: float, optional (2.5)
+- The maximum length (in ms) of NaN values to fill.
+If a length of invalid data is longer than this threshold, it will not be interpolated.
+The default is 2.5.

 `normalize`: bool, optional (True)
 - If True, will normalize the result.
 If False, will not.
 The default is True.